ToshioCP/Gtk4-tutorial/src/sec22.src.md

 - 28: Destroys the context.
 At the same time the source is destroyed.
 - 29: Destroys the surface.

-To compile this, type the following.
+To compile this, change your current directory to `src/misc` and type the following.

     $ gcc `pkg-config --cflags cairo` cairo.c `pkg-config --libs cairo`

 ![rectangle.png](../image/rectangle.png)

-See the [Cairo's website](https://www.cairographics.org/) for more details.
+See the [Cairo's website](https://www.cairographics.org/) for further information.

 ## GtkDrawingArea